 UK-based HideMyAss made headlines in 2011 when it admitted to handing over traffic logs of Cody Kretsinger, a member of hacking collective LulzSec, to the FBI.
 This information subsequently led to his arrest, despite the company’s official policy of not storing any logs pertaining to web traffic content.

 Based on these troubling developments, our recommendation is to avoid using HideMyAss.
-That’s a shame because the company has been around since 1995, offers server locations in over 190 countries and is one of the few services to avoid the Netflix VPN ban.
+That’s a shame because the company has been around since 1995, offers server locations in over 190 countries and is one of the few services that works reliably with Netflix.

 We get into detail on each of the VPNs in this post, but if you only have time for a summary, here is our list of the best VPN alternatives to HideMyAss: